Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Methodology

 \subsection{Characterizing Content Pushed by CoIA}

-In this section, we present an overview of the methods used to characterize textual content amplified by coordinated actors across various social media networks.
+In this section, we outline the methods used to characterize textual content amplified by coordinated actors.
 This characterization encompasses topic analysis, AI-generated content detection, and an assessment of content credibility.